X67-cat/GNNASM-main/README.md

 ## 4.1 Code Availability
 The complete source code for model training, evaluation, and inference is available at: https://github.com/X67-cat/GNNASM-main
 ## 4.2 Datasets
-All datasets used in this study are included in the repository under the data/ directory:
+All datasets used in this study are included in the repository under the GNNASM-main/main:
    ```
 TRsmiles_feature.csv
 TRsniles_label.csv